znsio/specmatic-documentation/documentation/continuous_integration.md

 ### Authentication params in Git Repo URI

 This approach works across any CI setup which can include the auth params as part of the URI.
 Simply include your auth params (username/password, PAT and any other access tokens) as env variables (be sure to mask the values for security).
-Here is an example of Git repo URI in `specmatic.json` in this approach.
+Here is an example of Git repo URI in the Specmatic configuration file in this approach.

+{% tabs config %}
+{% tab config specmatic.json %}
 ```json
 {
   "provider": "git",